-This Vegetarian African Peanut Stew with Sweet Potatoes is a perfect, comforting fall recipe, full of sweet and nutty flavors.
+This Vegetarian African Peanut Soup with Sweet Potatoes is a perfect, comforting recipe, full of sweet and nutty flavors.

 African Peanut Stew or African Peanut Soup?

 We keep using the words soup and stew interchangeably here, because this is a dish than can be brothy and soup-like, or more hearty and stew-like, depending on your preference.